500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 If you have a DBS housing loan, we’ll count the cash portion of your monthly instalment as part of your expenses till the year your loan matures.
 Similarly, the CPF portion of your monthly instalments will be deducted from your CPF-OA.

-We assume you’ll continue to incur these monthly expenses and will start your projection from the upcoming month till one year before your retirement age.
+We assume you’ll continue to incur these monthly expenses and will start your projection from the upcoming month till one year before your financial freedom age.
 Housing loan instalments aside, an inflation rate of 3% p.a. is applied, in line with the proposed 3% p.a. increase in the Basic Retirement Sum.
 (Source: CPF).
 You can adjust the rates used by going to Plan settings.

 Your assets forecast is derived using data in your Assets & Liabilities.
 This includes what you hold with DBS/POSB along with data that you’ve manually input.
 To make sure your forecast is up-to-date, we refresh your data every time you visit Map Your Money.